V4Fire/Client/src/core/theme-manager/README.md

 ## How to use?

-By default, any component that inherited from [[iStaticPage]] has the `theme` property.
+By default, any component has the `remoteState` property, which represents an API for theme managing in `theme` field.
-To access this API from an arbitrary component, use it via the root component.

 ```typescript
 import iBlock, { component, prop, field } from 'components/super/i-block/i-block';